 The State government's Strategic Cropping Land (SCL) Trigger Maps, which identify land likely to be highly suitable for cropping (called SCL), indicate potential SCL on the MDS MLA.
-Field validation of mapped SCL has been undertaken and the mapped areas confirmed to be SCL (SLR 2014).
+Field validation of mapped SCL has been undertaken and the mapped areas confirmed to be SCL (SLR 2014) as shown by the orange boundary on Figure 7.
 Field visits also confirmed that the areas of SCL are currently dominated by native pastures and grazing, ie not PALU.

-Furthermore, the mine footprint has been refined as part of the mine plan development so that areas validated as SCL would not be impacted (Figure 7).
+Furthermore, the mine footprint has been refined as part of the mine plan development so that areas validated as SCL would not be impacted.
+Figure 7 shows the SCL boundary in orange and the mine footprint in grey.